MatSim91/Milestone-Project-1-One-Porcent/README.md

 9. [Popper.js:](https://popper.js.org/)
     - Popper was used to create the Dropdown menu in the navbar.

-## Testing
+# Testing

+- The website was tested in Google Chrome, Microsoft Edge, Mozilla Firefox, both on Windows and Mac OS.

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+- The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results]
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results]

-### Testing User Stories
+## Testing User Stories

 -   #### First Time Visitor Goals